dailystory/docs/articles/changelog/2020/january.md

 * Refactor: handle mismatched step action type in action
 * Refactor: more clean up with trigger/condition updates
 * Refactor: add support for visited page trigger
+* Refactor: update to use new web view trigger

 ## January 28, 2020
 * Refactor: step should set next process date if waiting